jit-talukdar/phaser-angular-7/README.md

 # Phaser Angular 7 PlayGround

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
-A working demo for Phaser with Angular 7.
+An working demo for Phaser with Angular 7.

 ## Requirements
 - Phaser